RugPullAlertBot

 • Share

-I just realized that many newcomers to crypto still don't fully understand what a wallet actually is, so I want to share some basic knowledge about it.
+I just realized that many new people entering the market don’t really understand what long and short are, so I want to share some things I’ve learned.

 View Original